irinaabdriaeva/commbank/README.md

 # CBA test task project
 ## Account App
-This is an Android application that displays account information and a list of transactions using MVVM architecture, Jetpack Compose, Hilt for Dependency Injection, Material Design 3, and Coroutines .
+This is an Android application that displays account information and a list of transactions using MVVM architecture, Jetpack Compose, Hilt for Dependency Injection, Material Design 3, and Coroutines.
 Data is fetched from a local JSON file (exercise.json) stored in the assets folder.

  #### Features:
 	•   Displays account details (balance, available funds, account number).
 	•	Displays a scrollable list of transactions grouped by date.
 	•	Transactions can be clicked to navigate to a detailed view.
 	•	Data is dynamically loaded from a local exercise.json file.